Attic Ventilation Installation in Hampton Roads

 What Proper Ventilation Involves

-Attic ventilation only works when intake and exhaust are properly balanced.
+Attic ventilation only works when intake and exhaust are balanced.
 Here's a look at the main components we install or upgrade to keep your home protected year-round.

-Balanced airflow, not just random vents
+Balanced airflow, not just random vents.

 Ridge Vents

-- Works with your roof's slope
+- Works with your roof's slope and natural convection

-- Passive airflow, no power needed
+- Passive airflow, no electricity required

 Soffit Vents

-- Located under roof overhangs
+- Hidden under roof overhangs for a clean look

 - Pairs with ridge vents for balanced flow

-- Can be continuous strip or panel-style
+- Available as continuous strip or individual panels

 Attic Fans

-- Thermostat-controlled for efficiency
+- Thermostat-controlled for efficient operation

-- Can lower attic temps by 10–30°F
+- Can drop attic temperatures by 10–30°F in peak summer

 Gable Vents

-- Installed on attic side walls
+- Installed on attic side walls for horizontal airflow

-- Often decorative and functional
+- Can be both decorative and functional

 Don't Just Patch the Symptoms

-A stuffy upstairs isn't just uncomfortable — it's a red flag.
-Poor attic airflow doesn't just raise your energy bill, it silently destroys your roof from the inside out.
-If you've seen warped shingles, high utility costs, or mold in the insulation, it's time to look above the ceiling.
+A hot, stuffy upstairs or a musty smell when you open the attic hatch is your roof asking for help.
+Poor ventilation doesn't just raise your power bill — it slowly breaks down your roof from the inside out.
+If you've seen warped shingles, sweating nails, or moldy insulation, it's time to look above the ceiling.

 We fix the cause — not just the consequences.